🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 CBL chemical structure

-CBL is a minor phytocannabinoid, which means cannabis plants only produce it in small quantities.
+Unlike THC, CBL is one of the many minor cannabinoids, which means cannabis plants only produce it in tiny amounts or small quantities.

 It was first isolated in the 1960s by Korte and Sieper.
 It wasn’t for a few more years before its chemical structure was mapped by Gaoni, Mechoulam, and Claussen.